Plague Doctor Tattoos

 At the same time, there’s no set rule that you have to follow tradition with your plague doctor tattoo.

-If you want to add a pop of color in your design, don’t be afraid to do so.
+If you want to add a pop of color to your tattoo design, don’t be afraid to do so.

-You can opt between a New School design or a watercolor tattoo design.
+You can opt between a New School tattoo design or a watercolor tattoo design.